 Although Chile is often regarded as the place to be in The Americas as a freelancing nomad, Colombia is enjoying a digital boom.
 Medellin, the capital of Colombia’s Antioquia province, is a centre for innovation.
 A far cry from its days a drugs capital, Medellin is now a safe and vibrant city with a large expat population.
 With an exciting nightlife, cheap work space and warm temperatures you can easily understand why freelancers are choosing the Colombian metropolis as a work hub.

-It is no secret that Chiang Mai is a mecca for the digitally savvy.
+It is no secret that Chiang Mai, Thailand, is a mecca for the digitally savvy.
 Many travellers who want to settle down to some work find themselves in the city due to its strong Wi-Fi, cheap living costs, good weather and hospitable locals.
 Many of the cafes are dominated by self-employed digital gurus and have morphed into work spaces over the years.
 During the winter months, the population is a mix of all ethnicities as freelancers escape the cold for 30°C heat and cold beers.

 Whilst London is not the most affordable place to live, there are 9 million people calling it home.
 With an infinite amount of networking opportunities and creative agencies to tap into, it is relatively easy for self-employed digital bods to find themselves new projects and work.
 There are trendy co-working spaces the length and breadth of the city, however, most cafes welcome freelancers with open arms too.